awsdocs/amazon-ecr-user-guide/doc_source/amazon_linux_container_image.md

 **To pull the Amazon Linux container image from Amazon ECR**

 1. Authenticate your Docker client to the Amazon Linux container image Amazon ECR registry\.
 Authentication tokens are valid for 12 hours\.
 For more information, see [Registry Authentication](Registries.md#registry_auth)\.
-Specify the region that you would like to pull the image from \(if you are unsure, the `us-west-2` region used in the command below is fine\)\.
-If you do not use the `us-west-2` region for the following command, be sure to change the region in the subsequent commands and image tags\.
 **Note**
-The get\-login command is available in the AWS CLI starting with version 1\.9\.15; however, we recommend version 1\.11\.91 or later for recent versions of Docker \(17\.06 or later\)\.
+The get\-login\-password command is available in the AWS CLI starting with version `1.17.10`\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

    ```
-   aws ecr get-login --region us-west-2 --registry-ids 137112412989 --no-include-email
+   aws ecr get-login-password | docker login --username AWS --password-stdin aws_account_id.dkr.ecr.us-east-1.amazonaws.com
    ```

-   Example output:
+   Output:

    ```
-   docker login -u AWS -p password https://137112412989.dkr.ecr.us-west-2.amazonaws.com
+   Login succeeded
    ```
 **Important**
-If you receive an `Unknown options: --no-include-email` error, install the latest version of the AWS CLI\.
+If you receive an error, install or upgrade to the latest version of the AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

-   The resulting output is a docker login command that you use to authenticate your Docker client to the Amazon Linux container image Amazon ECR registry\.

-1. Copy and paste the docker login command into a terminal to authenticate your Docker CLI to the registry\.
-**Important**
-When you execute this docker login command, the command string can be visible to other users on your system in a process list \(ps \-e\) display\.
-Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way\.
-They could use the credentials to gain push and pull access to your repositories\.
-If you are not on a secure system, you should consider this risk and log in interactively by omitting the `-p password` option, and then entering the password when prompted\.

 1. \(Optional\) You can list the images within the Amazon Linux repository with the aws ecr list\-images command\.
 The `latest` tag always corresponds with the latest Amazon Linux container image that is available\.